Driving concerns — when it's not safe anymore and how to know

 How to Know When It's Not Safe

-Here's what matters: it's not usually about a single error.
-It's about the pattern of errors and, more importantly, about judgment.
+The real danger is not a single driving mistake; it is a pattern of errors combined with fading judgment.
 Your parent might still have the physical skills to control a car.
 Their hands can turn the wheel, their foot can find the brake.
-But the judgment that says when to brake, when to honk, when to take a different route, when to pull over—that's what changes.
+But the judgment that says when to brake, when to honk, when to take a different route, when to pull over: that's what changes.
 The judgment is where the real danger lives.

 Someone might make one mistake and be fine.
 Someone might miss a turn signal and still be capable of safe driving.
 The worry starts when the mistakes become frequent, when the judgment becomes unpredictable, when your parent seems unaware of their own errors.
 That last part is the critical piece.
 If they knew they made a mistake, they might compensate.
 They might drive more slowly or avoid certain roads.
 But if they don't realize something went wrong, they can't protect themselves from the next time it happens.